flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

 4.1 The AFLR suite

     Building the AFLR AIMs (AFLR2, AFLR3 and AFLR4) requires AFLR_LIB at
-    11.5.9 or higher.
+    11.5.14.
 Note that built versions of the so/DLLs are now provided with the ESP source.
 There is no longer need to copy them from the PreBuilt.

 4.2 Athena Vortex Lattice